-Last post discussed that the New Testament doesn’t command giving a tithe, but it does command giving!
+The New Testament doesn’t command giving a tithe, but it does command giving!
 So how much should Christians give?
-Here are three New Testament principles to make that determination.
+Giving requires wisdom, and here are three New Testament principles to help you determine the amount.

 Two New Testament verses make the point that the amount Christians give relates to the amount of their income: